14 Top-Rated Weekend Breaks in Scotland

 But a word of warning: though public golf is available, it does book up many months (or more) in advance, so be prepared to plan as far ahead as possible.
 The nearby British Golf Museum in St. Andrews should also be included on your St. Andrews golf itinerary.

 But there's much more to St. Andrews than just the golf.
-Other popular attractions to visit during your short break include St. Andrews cathedral; now mostly ruins, what was once the largest Scottish church is certainly fun to explore.
+Other popular things to do during your short break include visiting St. Andrews cathedral.
+Now mostly ruins, what was once the largest Scottish church is certainly fun to explore.
 Another big draw for non-golfers, St. Andrews University welcomed its first students in 1411 and is certainly worth a visit for its stunning medieval architecture, art galleries, and museums.

 When it comes time to park the clubs and settle down for the night, you couldn't do much better... or get much closer to the action... than booking a stay at the Old Course Hotel.
 In addition to rooms overlooking the course, you're also spoilt for choice of places to dine thanks to this impressive golf resort's six on-site restaurants.